shristov1/sofia_air_quality/README.md

 - Is there connection between air quality and weather

 ### Issues:
-- Would need to spend more time to clean up the regression analysis.
+- Would need to spend more time to clean up the regression analysis as it currently fails CI.

 ### Files in repo
 - visualization_and_data_analysis.ipynb - Jupyter notebook with the main portion of the work